org-formation/org-formation-cli/README.md

 You can create a password using the 'Forgot password' process using the root email.

-**Note:** Once you have created a password and used it consider to throw the password away.
+**Note:** Once you have created a password and used it consider throwing the password away.
 You are not supposed to log in using root anyway and storing your password somewhere could only lead to losing it.
-As we just figured out above you didnt need it in the first place.
+As we just figured out above you didn't need it in the first place.

 **Do bind** an MFA on your root user!
 Find info under the [IAM service section of the console](https://console.aws.amazon.com/iam/home?/security_credentials#/home)

-**Needless to add?** dont use a virtual MFA on the same device that has access to the email account used as RootEmail... this reduces your 'multi factor' authentication to a single factor 🤔🤣
+**Needless to add?** don't use a virtual MFA on the same device that has access to the email account used as RootEmail... this reduces your 'multi-factor' authentication to a single factor 🤔🤣

 &nbsp;
 </details>